tock/tock/doc/wg/opentitan.md

 working group chair decides who beyond the working group members may participate in the call.

-The working group published detailed notes of its calls.
+The working group publishes detailed notes of its calls.
 These will be posted within a week of a call.
 This delay is to give participants an opportunity to correct any errors or better explain points that came up.
 They are intended to be a communication mechanism of the group, its